Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 not be twice as good as I am.
 And I guess when comparing something as closely defined as that, programming in a specific domain like web development, then one can start focusing on learning and strategies.
 But before that it's just a matter of time and focus.
-So that's the big thing, the thing to focus on.
-Like the interest rate is more important than the amount of money that you put in.
-If the one too small then it doesn't matter how much of the other thing you throw at it.
-The result will still be bad.
-So it is really important to focus on the right thing.
+So that's the big thing.

 ## Diminishing returns